ios-bazel-users/ios-bazel-users/UsefulFlags.md

 The `--objc_enable_binary_stripping` flag only takes effect if you are building your application with `--compilation_mode=opt` and is a link-time optimization.

+##### `--features=swift.use_global_module_cache`

+Make all swiftc invocations use the same module cache.
+Otherwise each invocation has to generate its own cache which can be very expensive for many invocations.

 ### Build Caching

 Bazel supports multiple forms of caching action outputs.
 The default behavior is to store the outputs of actions locally and replace those outputs when the action changes.